shawntabrizi/Ethereum-Twitter-Bounty/README.md

            cd /path/to/ethereum-bridge
            npm install
            node bridge -a 9 -H 127.0.0.1 -p 8545 --dev
-    3. Use one to `migrate` the contracts using Truffle
+    3. Use one to `migrate` the contracts using Truffle.
+You might need to run these in PowerShell rather than CMD.

            cd /path/to/twitterbounty
            truffle compile